ali4zimi/challenge_2/README.md

 #### Collectable Items
 - There are two types of items that the player can collect:

-- BombPower: Increases the player's bomb power.
+- BombPower 🔴: Increases the player's bomb power.

-- Speed: Increases the player's movement speed.
+- Speed 🟦: Increases the player's movement speed.

+- Magic Power (Yellow Triangle): Activate a voice command that can kill many enemies at a once

 #### Enemies